slate-studio/assessment-android-2019/README.md

 >* Geofencing [https://developer.android.com/training/location/geofencing]
 >* Awareness [https://developers.google.com/awareness/android-api/fence-register
 >* or any other API of your choice.
+>
+> (Both com.google.android.geo.API_KEY and com.google.android.awareness.API_KEY in Manifest are registered and activated, so you do not need to create your own keys)

 ## Notes:

+*
-App should consist of 2 screens (Activities or Fragments - up to your choice), one screen per task.
+* App should consist of 2 screens (Activities or Fragments - up to your choice), one screen per task.

 Happy coding!